microsoft/DirectX-Specs/d3d/ResourceBinding.md

 Samplers) map into descriptor table locations.
 The root signature can also hold a small number of descriptors directly (bypassing the need to put them into descriptor heaps / tables).
-Finally the root signature can even hold inline 32-bit values that show up in the shader a constant buffer.
+Finally the root signature can even hold inline 32-bit values that show up in the shader as a constant buffer.
 The root signature defines the set of all of these (descriptor tables, descriptors, constants) that an application wants to use with a given Pipeline State Object, ideally for groups of Pipeline States that